A photo can tell incredible, complex, wonderful stories.

-No, we don’t know the meaning of the word.
+We don’t know the meaning of the word.
 Its definition is far different today.

-This year is the 100th anniversary of the birth of my grandmother, the former Rosa Tagliarini.
+At the time of this writing, it is the 100th anniversary of the birth of my grandmother, the former Rosa Tagliarini.
 Who took the name DeGiorgio from her love Sebastiano, that handsome devil to the right in the photo.
 The date of her birth, December 21st, will be like every other day.

 Her influence will hover.
 Her presence will be felt.

 To celebrate one hundred, my wife and I will raise our wine glasses in a birthday toast.
 In remembrance, and thanks.

 With gratitude.
 For the path she helped pave, to our unquestionable abundance, by living her epic life.

 Like this article?
 Please share on your favorite social media channel.
 Or better yet… read some more, with the related content below.
 To be notified of future posts, please enter your email in the space provided along the right sidebar.

 And… leave a comment!
 We love reading them!